aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/automated_wannierisation.rst

     verdi data bands export --format agr --output CsH_wan_bands.agr <PK_bands>

-and then you can compare the with the full DFT band structure using xmgrace using:
+and then you can compare them with the full DFT band structure using xmgrace typing:

 .. code:: bash